yaskovdev/blog/source/_drafts/2024-12-16-can-we-write-complex-programs-in-push.md

 {% asset_img urm-interpreter-memory.png URM Interpreter Memory %}

-(Now I finally understand what my programming teacher was saying when he explained that in the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) instructions and data are stored in the same memory and appear indistinguishable from each other.)
+Now I finally understand what my programming teacher was explaining back when I was attending university.
+He said that in the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture), instructions and data are stored in the same memory and appear indistinguishable from each other.

 Another issue to address is that a URM program is a string, but our memory is an array of integers.
 To solve this, I decided to encode a URM program as an array of integers as follows: